mark-rushakoff/brainclusterfuck/README.md

 # Brainclusterfuck

-A clean interface to controlling arrays of Brainfuck VMs
+A clean interface to controlling arrays of specialized Brainfuck VMs

 ## Installation